Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Abstract

 \section{Abstract}

-Ultra-reliable target-aware actuation—where timely and accurate sensing information is used to trigger critical actions in emerging 6G sensing-based applications—demands tight integration of sensing and communication under stringent reliability and latency constraints.
-This paper investigates integrated sensing and communication (ISAC) in a downlink cell-free massive MIMO (CF-mMIMO) system supporting multi-static sensing and ultra-reliable low-latency communications (URLLC).
-We propose a joint power and blocklength allocation algorithm to minimize the end-to-end (E2E) energy consumption while meeting communication and sensing requirements.
-E2E energy consumption includes transmission, sensing receivers, and processing for both sensing and communication.
+Emerging 6G sensing-based applications rely on ultra-reliable target-aware actuation, where timely and accurate sensing information triggers critical actions.
+Achieving this requires tightly integrated sensing and communication (ISAC) under stringent reliability and latency constraints.
+This paper investigates ISAC in a downlink cell-free massive multiple-input multiple-output (CF-mMIMO) system supporting multi-static sensing and ultra-reliable low-latency communications (URLLC).
+We propose a joint power and blocklength allocation algorithm to minimize total energy consumption, accounting for both radio-site and cloud-side processing energy for communication and sensing, while meeting communication and sensing requirements.
 The non-convex optimization problem is solved using a combination of feasible point pursuit–successive convex approximation (FPP-SCA), concave-convex programming (CCP), and fractional programming techniques.
 We consider two types of target detectors: clutter-aware and clutter-unaware, each with distinct complexity and performance trade-offs.
 A computational complexity analysis based on giga-operations per second (GOPS) is conducted to quantify the processing requirements of communication and sensing tasks.
-We perform a comprehensive performance evaluation under various communication and sensing requirements, and benchmark our approach against two alternatives: one minimizing only transmission energy for ISAC and one minimizing E2E energy only for URLLC without sensing integration.
-Simulation results demonstrate that the proposed algorithm achieves enhanced detection capability with less E2E energy consumption.
-Additionally, we examine the trade-offs between detector complexity, the number of antenna elements per access point (AP), and the number of sensing APs.
-Clutter-aware detectors, although more complex, require fewer antennas and sensing receive APs to meet detection requirements, thus yielding up to $40\%$ energy savings.
+We also introduce the refreshing rate for sensing information and derive a closed-form expression that accounts for both observation and processing delays.
+Simulation results show that the proposed algorithm achieves up to 34\% energy reduction compared to schemes using the maximum allowable blocklength and enhances detection capability while consuming less total energy.
+Clutter-aware detectors, despite higher complexity, require fewer antennas and sensing receive APs, yielding up to $40\%$ energy savings.